 Some of you may recall my discussions regarding bacteria in the intestine.
 These bacteria include lactic acid bacteria such as L. casei, L. acidophilus and L. bulgaricus just to name a few.
 The actions of lactic acid bacteria are species and strain-specific and depend on sufficient numbers of bacteria being available in the intestines.
 Again, if you are consuming a bad diet, drinking the wrong water, or even have chronic ailments, these bacteria can be rather low in number.
 However, when you consume something to boost their numbers, gas usually results.

 You might have heard by now that fermented foods are great for digestive health.
-Well, lactic Acid bacteria are used in the fermentation process of such foods.
+Well, lactic acid bacteria are used in the fermentation process of such foods.
 An example of this might be kefir or sauerkraut.
 This is why these types of food are considered to be good for people.
 This is also the type of bacteria used for making some probiotics.
 The point is that these types of bacteria are crucial for the human body.
 They improve digestion, stop us from having diarrhea, boost immune function, reduce allergens, aid in cholesterol regulation, reduce the occurrence of colon cancer, reduce the occurrence of urogenital infections, reduce the occurrence of ulcers, etc. etc. They can even reduce the occurrence of food poisoning.

 Now, it may seem that I have gotten off point but the truth is that vitamin B-12 is said to be a growth factor for these lactic acid bacteria; of which it has been shown that synthetic forms are not good substitutes.
 So when you consume quality meat, your beneficial bacteria will begin to grow.
 This can sometimes cause gas if you have low numbers and they are growing rapidly.

-While we are on the topic; have you ever given any thought about the animals that consume plants, grass, grains, and so on?
+While we are on the topic; have you ever given any thought to the animals that consume plants, grass, grains, and so on?
 Think about cattle, pronghorns, giraffes, okapis, deer, chevrotains, antelopes, sheep, and goats.
 Most of these animals have four-chambered stomachs and sometimes regurgitate their foods and eat them again (Holladay, 2002).
 A horse is an herbivore and can really only process one type of plant material efficiently.
 Humans are similar in the idea that the wrong kind of foods can cause digestive upsets that can lead to illness or fatality (Blocksdorf, 2016).
 The point is that we are simply not built like many other animals.
 And perhaps that is our clue because those who eat like those types of animals are generally not what I would consider healthy.
 Is this a coincidence?

 At the end of the day, it is your life and you are surely free to live it as you wish.
 But consider for a moment the aspect of nature and how nature intended it to be.
 Are you doing it right?

 Is it really wise to think that nature is the one who messed things up?
 Here is an interesting way to look at this: wouldn’t consuming any living thing, be it animal, bacteria, or plant, still be ending the life of something else to sustain your own?
 A philosophical debate?
 Perhaps.
 The point is that if you really want your body to be firing on all cylinders, then you are going to have to eat some good quality meat.
 This is because (again) real vitamin B-12 can ONLY be manufactured by bacteria in the gut and can ONLY be found NATURALLY in animal products in any real abundance – not vegetables.
+Of course, the same could also be said for things like creatine, DHA omega-3, and several others.
+There are several things that we need that we simply cannot get from plants, and your body (and brain) will pay the price if you avoid them.

 RESOURCES – CLICK HERE